 The Center for Student Involvement at the University of Illinois Chicago hosts a series of activities and events to honor and recognize the contributions of Americans of the Hispanic and Latinx culture and heritage.

-October is designated National Lesbian, Gay, Bisexual, Transgender, Queer or Questioning, Intersex, and Allied (LGBTQIA) American Heritage Month in the United States.
-Groups at universities in the United States acknowledge the contributions made to US society by LGBTQIA communities.
+October is designated National Lesbian, Gay, Bisexual, and Transgender (LGBT) History Month in the United States.
+Groups at universities in the United States acknowledge the contributions made to US society by LGBT communities.
 Included in the month-long calendar of events is National Coming Out Day, a time to recognize and celebrate the bravery of those who have embraced their identity.
-Learn more about LGBTQIA Heritage Month.
+Learn more about LGBT History Month.

 Día de los Muertos